GTAmodding/gta3script-specs/SPECIFICATION.md

 A **script** is a unit of execution which containts its own *program counter*, *local variables* and *compare flag*.

-A **variable** is a storage location assigned to a name.
+A **variable** is a named storage location.
 This location holds a value of specific type.

-There are global and local variables.
-The storage of **global variables** is shared across scripts.
-The storage of **local variables** is local to each script.
+There are global and local variables. **Global variables** are stored in a way they are accessible from any script. **Local variables** are said to pertain to the particular script and only accessible from it.

 The lifetime of a *global variable* is the same as of the execution of all scripts.
 The lifetime of a *local variable* is the same as its script and lexical scope.